theodoremoreland/WebCaesar/README.md

 -   Basque
 -   Latvian
 -   Dutch

+### How to use

+When the app initially loads, the Original Text and Rotated Text are populated with an encrypted, randomly selected dad joke.

+The rotation defaults to `0`, from this point the user can either drag one of the two letter columns to rotate the text manually, click the `Auto Detect` button to decrypt and rotate the text via server, or replace the text with their own text.

+A `.txt` file can be uploaded to the Original Text by clicking the `Upload file` button.
+Rotated Text can be downloaded as a `.txt` file by clicking the `Download result`.
+Text in the Rotated Text can be clicked to copy to the clipboard.

+The alphabet used for Original Text and Rotated Text can be changed by clicking their corresponding `Language icon/button`.

 _This program was originally created for a homework assignment at LaunchCode's Lc101 (2018).
 I have since then updated this project._